 Most workbenches measure 28 inches to 36 inches in depth, 48 inches to 96 inches in width, and 38 inches in height.
 Other considerations include the woodworker’s height, space available, and does it need to be mobile.
 Lastly, when creating or purchasing a workbench what material for the top works best for your wood projects.

 The workbench is the unsung hero of our workshop as we rely on them heavily.
-Without even knowing it we walk into our workshop and immediately walk over to our workbench with what ever project we are working on.
+Without even knowing it we walk into our workshop and immediately walk over to our workbench with whatever project we are working on.
 Since we spend so much time at our workbench we need to ensure it works the best for us.
-This article will look at solutions with regard to primarily woodworking, however, the information will benefit all types of considerations for workbenches.
+This article will look at solutions with regard to primary woodworking, however, the information will benefit all types of considerations for workbenches.